ukayani/auth0-deploy/README.md

     -d, --auth0-domain <domain>     Auth0 Domain
     -w, --working-dir <workingdir>  working directory for auth0 components (defaults to current working directory)
 ```

+Specifying the name of the component is optional.
+If the name is not specified, all components under the component type's folder will be
+created/updated.

 **Authorization**